Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Tracking and Imaging System

-The tracking device comprised a tracking array and a tracking console.
-The device was configured to operate in conjunction with a clinical ultrasound imaging system with a \qtyrange{2}{5}{\mega\hertz} curvilinear probe.
-The tracking console controlled the transmission of ultrasound from the tip of the trackable needle, the acquisition of these signals from the tracking array, and the streaming, annotation and display of the ultrasound imaging feed from the clinical imaging system.
-The tracking array was mounted to the clinical ultrasound probe.

-\subsubsection{Imaging System}
+\subsection{Imaging System}

-The imaging system, shown in \autoref{fig:hardware}, was an Edan Acclarix AX8 with C5-2Q probe (Edan Medical, Shenzhen, China).
-The system was configured with a \qty{65}{\degree} beam angle and \qty{15}{\centi\meter} imaging depth.
-A cable, provided by the manufacturer, delivered a trigger signal synchronised with the end of the ultrasound transmissions generated for each imaging frame.
-The system's software was also modified by the manufacturer to enable control over the time gap between each imaging frame, which was configured to provide a frame rate of \qty{10.5}{\hertz}.
+The imaging system, shown in \autoref{fig:concept}, was an Edan Acclarix AX8 with C5-2Q probe (Edan Instruments, Shenzhen, China).
+The system was configured with a 65$^\circ$ beam angle and 15\,cm imaging depth.
+A bespoke trigger output was provided by the manufacturer, which was connected to the tracking console for synchronisation of imaging and tracking.
+The system's software was also modified by the manufacturer to enable control over the time gap between each imaging frame, which was configured to provide a frame rate of 10.5\,Hz.

-\subsubsection{Tracking Array}
+\subsection{Tracking Array}

-The tracking array, manufactured to our specification by Eintik Technologies (Shanghai, China), was designed to fit around the C5-2Q probe with a row of 8 elements positioned either side of and aligned parallel to the imaging array, as shown in \autoref{fig:hardware}.
-A 16-element array of \qty{1}{\mega\hertz}, \qtyproduct{1x1}{\milli\meter} square elements was chosen to provide sufficient receive sensitivity across the field of view of the ultrasound imaging system to sub-arrays of at least 3 elements, given the directivity of the elements.
+The tracking array, manufactured to our specification by Eintik Technologies (Shanghai, China), was designed to fit around the C5-2Q probe with a row of 8 elements positioned either side of and aligned parallel to the imaging array, as shown in \autoref{fig:concept}.
+This design of 1\,MHz, 1\,mm $\times$ 1\,mm square elements was chosen to provide sufficient receive sensitivity across the field of view of the ultrasound imaging system to sub-arrays of at least 3 elements, given the directivity of the elements.
 The choice of 16 elements allowed the use of a high-performance 16 channel digitiser without requiring multiplexing.
-The choice of \qty{1}{\mega\hertz}, as well as widening directivity, also reduced the likelihood of acoustic interference from the ultrasound imaging system affecting tracking performance.
-The separation between the two 8-element curvilinear sub-arrays was \qty{33}{\milli\meter}; this distance contributes to tracking accuracy in the elevational direction, and was chosen as a compromise between this and ergonomic and coupling considerations.
-Within each sub-array, the element spacing was \qty{9.71}{\degree}.
-The tracking array was semi-permanently attached to the imaging probe using 2-part silicone rubber, as shown in \autoref{fig:hardware}.
+The choice of 1\,MHz, as well as widening directivity, also reduced the likelihood of acoustic interference from the ultrasound imaging system affecting tracking performance.
+The separation between the two 8-element curvilinear sub-arrays was 33\,mm; this distance contributed to tracking accuracy in the elevational direction, and was chosen as a compromise between this and ergonomic and coupling considerations.
+Within each of the 8-element curvilinear rows of the array, the element spacing was 9.71$^\circ$.
+The tracking array was semi-permanently attached to the imaging probe using 2-part silicone rubber, as shown in \autoref{fig:concept}.

-\subsubsection{Tracking Console}
+\subsection{Tracking Console}